VPAC/superlinux/supercomputingwithlinux.md

 In addition to commands by themselves, Linux also have very useful pipes and redirects for commands.
 To pipe one command through another use the `|` symbol.

-For example, the who command how who is currently logged into the system.
+For example, the who command shows who is currently logged into the system.
 You may suspect that this will differ on the supercomputer and the local system!
 Run the command on the local computer and then 'pipe' the who command through

 Run this command on the supercomputer.